 I think I was 23 years old before I had my first orgasm WITH a man.
 That means I spent nearly a decade tolerating sex for the benefit of someone else.
 Simply to feel the desire of a man who could never return my affection.

 Well, I had a few pleasurable romances and longer lasting relationships, but I always managed to sabotage them in one way or another.
-Missing out on the game of cat and mouse, the game of desire, the need to feel wanted … instead of being content with feeling needed, loved and respected.
+When I stopped being an object and started to be treated like a person, I didn’t know how to respond.
+I was only used to the game of desire and the need to feel wanted … instead of being content with feeling needed, loved and respected.
 Yeah, I fucked up… a lot.
 More on that later.

 The Road to Self Destruction